cloudpilot-emu/cloudpilot-emu/web/pwa/src/assets/doc/about.md

-CloudpilotEmu (or just Cloudpilot) is a web-based emulator for PalmOS.
+CloudpilotEmu is a web-based emulator for PalmOS.
 It emulates dragonball based devices and supports PalmOS up to version 4.x.
 The emulator is based on the original POSE.
 Currently, the following devices are
 emulated: